-If there’s one everyday pursuit that hasn’t been badly affected by the Covid-19 pandemic, it’s grocery shopping.
+If there’s one everyday pursuit that hasn’t been badly affected since Covid-19 kicked off last year, it’s grocery shopping.
 In fact, you could even say it has thrived ever since people started panic buying toilet roll!

-So, to help ensure you get more bang for your buck, here are 9 ways to be a savvy spender at your local supermarket.
+To help ensure you get more bang for your buck on your grocery shop, here are 9 ways to be a savvy spender at your local supermarket.

 1. Write a shopping list and stick to it.